ZeroInfinite/azure-mobile-services-resourcebroker/readme.md

 **name**: The name of the blob or table to access

 **permissions**: The requested access permissions.
-The values must be specified in the following order: 'raudp', for read, add, update, delete, and process, respectively.
-Individual values can be ommitted if desired.
+The possible values are: 'raudp', for read, add, update, delete, and process, respectively.
+Individual values may be omitted if desired.
 For example, a permission request containing 'ud' would give access to update and delete items, but not to read, add, or process items.
-It is also possible to specify the 'w' value as a shortcut for all write access. 'w' is equivalent to 'aud'.
-For example, it is possible to specify 'rw' as a value permission for all read and write access.
+It is also possible to specify the 'w' value as a shortcut for write access. 'w' is equivalent to 'aud'.
+For example, the 'rw' permission string would give access to all reads and writes, though it does not include the process permission.

 **expiry**: The requested expiration date and time for the resource token